Medical Leave At Work

 If an employee has a serious medical condition and needs time away from work, both California and federal laws provide protected time away from work for qualified employees.
 California’s leave law is known as the California Family Rights Act (CFRA) and the federal law is known as the Family and Medical Leave Act (FMLA).

-Under each of these laws, unless modified by the employer, the employee must be qualified by being employed for one year (breaks in service are allowed), have worked at least 1,250 hours during the past year, and work at a location where the employer has 50 employees within 75 miles.
+Under federal law, an employee qualifies for the leave if they have been employed for one year (breaks in service are allowed), have worked at least 1,250 hours during the past year, and work at a location where the employer has 50 employees within 75 miles.

 A qualified employee is entitled to take up to 12 weeks of leave for medical care and treatment for his or her own serious medical condition on the advice of his or her medical care provider.
 The employer must provide, in writing if requested, a written guarantee of reinstatement to the same or similar position as the employee held prior to his or her leave.